Soluto/oidc-server-mock/README.md

 The configuration format can be Yaml or JSON both for inline or file path options.

+In order to be able to override standard identity resources set `OVERRIDE_STANDARD_IDENTITY_RESOURCES` env var to `True`.

 ## Base path

 The server can be configured to run with base path.
 So all the server endpoints will be also available with some prefix segment.